astravant/digital-garden-jekyll/_notes/daily-notes.md

 ## Currency is always being recycled
 - think corporations, they invest and spend money, consumers take the money and spend it and it goes right back to the same corporations
 - via investments, employees, etc.

-# November 29, 2020
-- being built on blockchain gives us a sense of UBA
-- also [[network effects]] in two ways
-	- one, as more users and customers join the platform the more tasks and socialization there is
-	- and two, the more users that join the platform the more valuable the platform becomes and the more capital that users holding the currency accumulate.

 # November 28, 2020